Power-Components/livewire-powergrid/README.md

 You can configure and customize your table component to adjust it to your needs.

-You can view more functionalities consulting each of the following methodos:
+You can view more functionalities consulting each of the following methods:

 - [setUp()](#setup-method)
 - [dataSource()](#datasource-method)